CityScope/CS_CityIO/frontend/README.md

 ### dependencies for prod env

-a stable tested environnement atm: debian Stretch, Ubuntu 18.04
+a stable tested environment atm: debian Stretch, Ubuntu 18.04

-- get git (optionnal if you won't commit to this repo)
+- get git (optional if you won't commit to this repo)
 - Get [nodejs] (probably from the apt repo)
 - Get [parcelJS](https://parceljs.org/) (`npm install -g parcel-bundler`)
 - Clone repo (using git or downloading it above)